 Our Cesar taller than average wall kitchen cabinets were installed on the back wall.
 They measure 9.5 feet and extend from the floor to the ceiling, hence helping to promote a feeling of largeness in the space.
 These tall kitchen cabinets act as a framing element to the rest of the back wall, which houses functional elements such as the kitchen cooktop, speed ovens, and fully integrated refrigerator.

-To the left of the wall unit is a coffee and tea station with retractable doors, which slide into the wall unit like a pocket to save space and promote mobility when the station is open.
+To the left of the kitchen’s wall unit is a coffee and tea station with retractable kitchen doors, which slide into the wall unit like a pocket to save space and promote mobility when the station is open.
 The refrigerator has custom glass panels.
-The cooking area is eight feet wide and has a stainless steel countertop and backsplash.
+The cooking area is eight feet wide and has a stainless steel kitchen countertop and backsplash.
 To the right of the unit is a pantry with internal drawers.